This check monitors the size of all your Postfix queues.

 shown as email

-The Postfix check does not include any events at this time.
+The Postfix check does not include any events.

-The Postfix check does not include any service checks at this time.
+The Postfix check does not include any service checks.